php-dev-br/laravel-doc-pt-br/redis.md

     ],

 <a name="phpredis-serialization"></a>
 #### phpredis Serialization & Compression

-The phpredis extension may also be configured to use a variety of serialization and compression algorithms.
+The phpredis extension may also be configured to use a variety serialization and compression algorithms.
 These algorithms can be configured via the `options` array of your Redis configuration:

+    use Redis;

     'redis' => [